Sea Surface Temperature - Applications - Sentinel-3 SLSTR - Sentinel Online

 Sea Surface Temperature

-SST is not only one of the most famous but also one of the most important climate variables, with a solid background of measurements and analysis.
+Sea Surface Temperature (SST) is one of the most important climate variables, with a solid background of measurements and analysis.
 By having such historical records available, SST is a vital climate change variable for marine science.
-It is used in NRT (less than 3 hours after measurement by satellite) for modelling forcing, front detection and SST surface patterns that report the hydrodynamic structure of the ocean upper level.
+It is used in Near Real Time (NRT) (products released less than 3 hours after measurement by satellite) for weather forecast modelling forcing, front detection and SST surface patterns that report the hydrodynamic structure of the ocean upper level.

 Climate prediction research and climatology is motivated by the continuous enhancement of reliable climate prediction uncertainty.
 This is supported by strategic advancement through input and advice to climate change assessments.
 SST is needed in the framework of climate model initialisation, diagnostics and fundamental climate monitoring.
 The most important requirement is that the observations are accurate and unbiased.
 Considering the best estimates of global warming trends, SST data sets should be exceptionally stable to better than 0.1 K/decade if with a mean zero bias.